sliverc/rbtree/qs.rst

 Bound: cx##_iter_init

 Initialize iterator.
-It will point to the first element.
+It will point to the first element or NULL if the queue is empty.

 queue
    The queue.